HuveD/micro_roo_manager/docs/rules-code/rules.md

     -   If a Coder hands over due to complexity or repeated errors (including failure to fix static analysis issues after a correction attempt), delegate the task (with handover context) to the next appropriate level (`middle-coder` or `senior-coder`).

 ## 5. Error Handling
--   If `new_task` fails, review the request format against `subtask_protocol.md` and retry.
+-   If the built-in `new_task` tool fails, review the request format against `subtask_protocol.md` and retry.
 Ensure all required parameters are correctly populated based on the subtask plan.
 -   **Interpret static analysis errors:** Treat errors reported by the static analysis tool as triggers to create and delegate a correction subtask **using the strictly defined `CONTEXT` (error list only) and `Constraints` (fix errors only) format**.
 -   Interpret errors or handover reasons reported by Coders to decide on the next step (e.g., delegating a correction task, escalation, reporting a blocker).